syncfusion-content/maui-docs/MAUI/PDF-Viewer/Sticky-Notes.md

 {% endhighlight %}
 {% endtabs %}

-The `Sfpdfviewer.StickyNoteModalViewDisappearing` event is triggered when the modal view is closing.
+The `SfPdfViewer.StickyNoteModalViewDisappearing` event is triggered when the modal view is closing.

 {% tabs %}
 {% highlight c# %}